MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgAllSite.md

 This API can also be used to enumerate all sites in a non-multi-geo tenant.
 For more information, see Best practices for discovering files and detecting changes at scale.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaAllSite](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaAllSite?view=graph-powershell-beta)

 ## SYNTAX

 ```